JingwenWu09/MCT-draftlink/README.md

 1. **Test-case generation** – Starting from a corpus of seed programs, we locate transformable code snippets and apply *optimization-guided equivalence transformations* to obtain semantically equivalent variants (the test cases).
 2. **Model-checker execution** – Each test case is verified by several model checkers (CPAchecker, CBMC, SeaHorn).
 For a given tool we can run multiple configurations; each run produces a result txt file.
-3. **Oracle comparison & bug reporting** – The actual verification results are compared with the embedded *expected* results.
+3. **Oracle comparison & bug reporting** – The actual verification results are compared with the expected results.
 Any discrepancy is written to `model-checker-false.txt`, which we later inspect manually and turn into bug reports.

 Steps 1-3 below tell you **how to prepare the environment**; Step 4 explains **how to launch the workflow**.